 The PACE Program operates as a partnership between educators and teaching artists.
 Residencies are most successful when teachers participate in the workshop activities with their students.
-If a teacher is uncomfortable or physically unable to participate, she/he can support the teaching artist by setting expectations for student participation and actively guiding behavior throughout the workshops.
+If a teacher is unable to participate, they can support the teaching artist by setting expectations for student participation and actively guiding behavior throughout the workshops.
 Teaching artists are guests in the classroom, not substitute or certified teachers.
 The teacher must be present in the classroom with the teaching artist at all times.
-EFA instructs teaching artists to cancel workshops if the teacher is not present.
+EFA instructs teaching artists to cancel and reschedule workshops if the teacher is not present.